-Located in the state of Alabama, Birmingham is a large city with a population of 212,424 residents.
+Birmingham, Alabama is a highly populated city with a population of 212,424 people.
 With a total of 72%, the Black or African American racial group makes up the majority of the population in Birmingham.
 The next most represented races are 24% White and 1% Asian.
-Birmingham is not known to have a high population (over 15 years old) of married people.
-At only 46% married, this city falls well below the national average.
+In Birmingham, only 46% of people over the age of fifteen are married.
+This city could be a good option for singles ready to mingle.

 |Average one way commute||21min||25min||26min|